cloud-annotations/cloud-annotations/README.md

 where <command> is one of:
-  init         Interactively create a config.yaml file train        Start a training run monitor      Monitor the progress of a training run list         List all training runs download     Download a trained model
+  init         Interactively create a config.yaml file train        Start a training run logs         Monitor the logs of a training run progress     Monitor the progress of a training run list         List all training runs download     Download a trained model